• Skip to primary navigation

 • Culturing takes 12 hours in our tropical climate.
 However, don't worry if it takes up to 36 hours.
 Different climates create very different results.
 Also, the degree of sourness is your own personal taste.

 • As cheese develops, you can smell a faint pleasant sour aroma.
-One visual cue that your cream cheese is cultured is a domed top and fluffy interior.
-It is natural for cultured cashew cream cheese to expand as it sours.
+A domed top and fluffy interior are two visual cues your cultured cashew cream cheese is ready.
+It's natural for cultured cashew cream cheese to expand as it sours.

 • When cream cheese is sour to your preference, stir it down.
 Dissolve salt in lemon juice.
 Stir lemon juice and salt mixture into cream cheese.
 Whip well with a spoon.